 Glaucoma is commonly known as the ‘sneak thief of sight’ because it can cause irreversible vision loss without any obvious symptoms.
 Up to 50% of all people with glaucoma in Australia are not even aware they have the condition.
-However, if it is diagnosed early enough, treatment can begin and serious vision loss can be prevented.
+However, if it is diagnosed early, treatment can begin and vision loss can be prevented.

 The term glaucoma actually refers to a group of conditions that lead to eye (optic) nerve damage.
 This nerve transmits signals from the eye to the brain to produce the image that we see.
-When a significant number of nerve fibres are damaged, blind spots begin to appear in our side (peripheral) field of vision and then central vision, until eventually all sight is lost.
+When a significant number of nerve fibres are damaged, your side (peripheral) field of vision is lost – this vision loss gradually extends towards your central vision, until eventually all sight is lost.
 Vision loss caused by glaucoma is permanent.

 Most cases of glaucoma are due to an increased pressure inside the eye (intraocular pressure), either from the drainage angle being closed (angle-closure glaucoma) or the drainage angle being open but damaged (open-angle glaucoma).

 A specific part of the eye called the trabecular meshwork provides natural resistance to the drainage of fluid from the eye.
 It is a failure of this meshwork that often causes raised eye pressure and, in turn, glaucoma nerve damage.

 Glaucoma nerve damage can also occur with normal eye pressure.
 This is known as normal-tension glaucoma and is thought to be related to poor blood supply to the eye nerve.